dheinzelman/dheinzelman.github.io/index.md

 Hi there!

 I'm currently reestablishing my personal website.
-In the near future you will be able to find my art, blog posts, music I'm listening to, and links to things I find interesting.
+Here you can find my <a class = "dir" href = "https://danielheinzelman.com/art">art and design projects</a>, notes, music I'm listening to, and links to things I find interesting.

 ## About Me